What You Need to Know Before Becoming a Pediatric Nurse

 5. You’ll have to take care of yourself too

 Depending on where you work as a pediatric nurse, you may be caring for children with terminal illnesses or other very serious health issues.
 While you won’t be the one delivering the bad news initially or working with the family in the long run, learning how to navigate these situations in a positive way can have a positive impact on the family.

-Your team will be able to relate to what you’re going through and members may be able to help you verbally process your thoughts, emotions and feelings after stressful days.
+Your team will be able to relate to what you’re going through, and members may be able to help you verbally process your thoughts, emotions and feelings after stressful days.
 The charge nurse or chaplain may also check in with you as well.
-On your own, finding time to refuel, spend time with loved ones and invest in your own hobbies is key to prevent burnout.
+On your own, finding time to refuel, spending time with loved ones and investing in your own hobbies are keys to preventing burnout.
 “We are still human—it’s okay to cry or ask for help,” says Dean.

 Do you have a future in pediatric nursing?

 There’s a lot that goes into becoming and working as a pediatric nurse, but there’s no denying that reaching that goal after years of hard work will be more than worth it.
 Your first step toward working in pediatrics is becoming a registered nurse.
-Our article, “How to Become a Registered Nurse: Your 4-Step Guide” will help walk you through what you can expect on the way.
+Learn more about the path ahead in our article “How to Become a Registered Nurse: Your 4-Step Guide.”

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June, 2021] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 Employment conditions in your area may vary.

 2“Pediatric Nursing Workforce Data”, Institute of Pediatric Nursing [accessed June, 2021] http://www.ipedsnursing.org/pediatric-nursing-workforce-data

 EDITOR’S NOTE: This article was originally published in October 2017.
 It has since been updated to include information relevant to 2021.